adamazanos/Fast-Style-Transfer-Indonesian-Painter-Style/README.md

 > **This project is focus to testing tensorflow fast style transfer, with Indonesian painter style.**
 > [https://www.tensorflow.org/hub/tutorials/tf2_arbitrary_image_stylization](https://www.tensorflow.org/hub/tutorials/tf2_arbitrary_image_stylization)

+This project focus to implement fast style transfer with indonesian style painter.

 This code using https://arxiv.org/abs/1705.06830 that use fast style transfer networks to allow real-time stylization using any content/style image pair.